BSChampion/TicTacToe/README.md

 ## Plan
-9 box's with abilty to expand by using var gridNum Change player turn managed by var counter % 2 class's to change on click - too long answer array - shorter stop double clicking on boxes stop game after win class's to change on .addEventListener('click' function) boxedClickedOn.textcontent = X or O (if loop) (could use image once its working)
+9 box's with abilty to expand by using var gridNum Change player turn managed by var counter % 2 - completed class's to change on click - too long answer array - shorter - completed stop double clicking on boxes - completed stop game after win - completed class's to change on .addEventListener('click' function) boxedClickedOn.textcontent = X or O (if loop) (could use image once its working)

 ## Cool tech you used (or code you're proud of)